 Shared Decision-Making in Contraceptive Care

-Shared decision-making (SDM) is a broader framework within which contraceptive counseling may be conducted.
+Shared decision-making (SDM) is a broader framework for contraceptive counseling.
 SDM asserts that the provider-client interaction should be neither wholly directive nor consumer driven, but instead, shared.
 The provider brings to the visit their skills and expertise and the client brings their lived experience, needs, and preferences.

-Research shows that women counseled using an SDM approach were more likely to be satisfied with their counseling experience and had significantly higher satisfaction with their method than those who made a choice independently.
-Additionally, clients who felt the provider had a method preference were less likely to be satisfied with their method.
+Research shows that clients counseled using an SDM approach were more likely to be satisfied with their counseling experience and had significantly higher satisfaction with their method than those who made a choice independently.
+Importantly, clients who felt the provider had a method preference were less likely to be satisfied with their method.

 For most contraceptive counseling interactions, Every Body Texas recommends taking a shared decision-making approach.
-Using this approach means providers no longer use the tiered-effectiveness of methods as a default to counsel clients (a previously recommended practice that is mostly directive in its approach).
-Instead, practicing SDM centers the client when reproductive life goals are explored and ensures that reproductive health decisions are made based on both the providers expertise and the client’s preferences.
+Using this approach means no longer using the tiered-effectiveness of methods as a default to counsel clients.
+This approach is highly directive to clients and prioritizes effectiveness over all other attributes.
+Instead, practicing SDM centers the client’s needs and priorities when reproductive life goals are explored.
+It ensures that reproductive health decisions are made based on both the provider's expertise and the client’s preferences.

 Shared decision-making consists of five components:

-1. Build rapport and establish trust with the patient.
+• Build rapport and establish trust with the client.

 The Family Planning National Training Center’s Contraceptive Counseling Process Guide lists the following activities as ways to establish and maintain rapport:

-Practice with your team on how to establish rapport with this exercise from the Providing Quality Contraceptive Counseling & Education: A Toolkit for Training Staff.
+Practice with your team on how to establish rapport with the exercise on page 2.1-1 from the Providing Quality Contraceptive Counseling & Education: A Toolkit for Training Staff.

 "What is important to you about your method?"